News and Events

 Oregon Poison Center's Safe Kids at the Zoo

-Check out this photo of the Oregon Poison Center‘s safety booth at the Oregon Zoo event "Safe Kids at the Zoo" on May 3, 2014.
+The Oregon Poison Center‘s safety booth at the Oregon Zoo event "Safe Kids at the Zoo" on May 3, 2014.

 This is a yearly event, so look for it next year if you want to learn about poison safety and lots of other lifesaving safety topics.

-This year we taught THOUSANDS [yes, thousands] of kids and their parents how to be poison safe.
+This year we taught THOUSANDS (yes, thousands) of kids and their parents how to be poison safe.
 Over 9900 people came through the 12 safety booths – a new record!

 The weather was perfect, and our booth had a wonderful group of volunteers from OSU School of Pharmacy, OHSU, and the Oregon Poison Center – yeah team!